The 4th LITHME Training school

 The program will include lectures, group discussions, hands-on work, industry showcases, trainee pecha kucha presentations and social events.

-You also don’t need any specific technical expertise.
+You don’t need any specific technical expertise.
 We certainly welcome tech specialists, but the only priority is a clear interest in the future of language technologies.
 So for example, you might be a journalist in Slovenia working with Machine Translation and thinking about how this might influence journalism in future.
 Perhaps you’re a volunteer for an international NGO based in Europe, working with automated language tools among minorities.
-Along with other more ‘traditional’ categories like PhD students, researchers and professors, we encourage anyone with any interest in the future of language technologies to apply!
-LITHME aims to prepare these different fields for the human-machine era, so we want people from every sub-disciplinary area.
+Our trainees tend to be mainly PhD researchers, researchers and professors, but we encourage anyone with any interest in the future of language technologies to apply!
+LITHME aims to prepare these different fields for the human-machine era, so we want people from a range of different specialisms and sectors.
 We offer:

 Key deadlines